BC-CSCI-1102-F18-MW/ps0.5/README.md

 3. Paste the URL from Part 1 in the first box, and the path to the **course folder** you created to Part 1 in the second box.

 4. Click the ``Clone`` button.
 This will copy your personal ps0.5 repository to your computer.

+**NOTE:** Some students have reported difficulty using the usual GUI way to clone a repository in Atom, described above.
+If you end up with an empty repository following theese instructions, do one of the following (1) use the GitHub Desktop app to do your cloning (recommended for Windows users); or (2) go to ``Packages -> platform-ide-terminal -> New Terminal``; then type ``git clone`` followed by the link to your repository, which will ask for your GitHub username and password, and will clone the repo to your home directory.

 ### Part 6: Edit a file and push edits to GitHub